St Mary's Church, Hull

 The Church of St Mary, also known as Lowgate St Mary, is a Church of England parish church in Kingston upon Hull, East Riding of Yorkshire.
 The church is a grade II* listed building.

 History

 The church dates to the 15th-century.
 A tower was added in 1697.
-The church was restored from 1861 to 1863 by Sir George Gilbert Scott.
+The church was restored from 1861 to 1863 by Sir George Gilbert Scott, who was the cousin of the then vicar, John Scott II.

 Though formerly an evangelical parish, the parish was influenced by the 19th-century Oxford Movement.
 The organ was built by Brindley & Foster and dates to 1904.
 A Temple Moore-designed rood screen was added to the chancel in 1912.

 On 13 October 1952, the church was designated a grade II* listed building.

 Present day

-The parish of St. Mary Hull is in the Archdeaconry of the East Riding of the Diocese of York.
+The parish of St Mary Hull is in the Archdeaconry of the East Riding of the Diocese of York.

 The church continues to use the Book of Common Prayer for its services, rather than the more modern Common Worship.